Chad Knaus: Crew chief

 To start the 2013 season, Johnson and Knaus won the Daytona 500 which would be Johnson's first with Knaus in the stand since Knaus was suspended when Johnson won the 2006 Daytona 500.
-2013 would see Johnson and Knaus win their 6th Cup Series title after Johnson scored 6 wins, 16 top 5's and 24 top 10's.
+2013 would see Johnson and Knaus win their sixth Cup Series title after Johnson scored six wins, 16 top-fives and 24 top-tens.

-In 2014, NASCAR changed the Chase format and expanded it from 12 to 16 drivers with a win locking them in the chase automatically and had 4 drivers get eliminated after 3 races with only four drivers competing for the title in the last race of the season.
+In 2014, NASCAR changed the Chase format and expanded it from 12 to 16 drivers with a win locking them in the chase automatically and had 4 drivers get eliminated after three races with only four drivers competing for the title in the last race of the season.
 Johnson and Knaus won the Coca-Cola 600 at Charlotte to pick up their first win of 2014 and automatically locking themselves into the chase.
-Johnson and Knaus started the chase in 2nd behind Brad Keselowski and made it through the Round of 16 with ease.
+Johnson and Knaus started the chase in second behind Brad Keselowski and made it through the Round of 16 with ease.
 But a 40th at Kansas, a 17th at Charlotte, and a 24th at Talladega eliminated Johnson from the Chase.
 Despite not being in the chase, Johnson and Knaus won at Texas.
-Johnson and Knaus scored four wins, 11 top 5's and 20 top 10's and finished 11th in the final standings.
+Johnson and Knaus scored four wins, 11 top-fives and 20 top-tens and finished 11th in the final standings.

 In 2015, Johnson and Knaus won four races in the regular season and placed first in the standings when the chase began.
-Unfortunetly, their hopes of winning a record-tying 7th Cup Series Championship vanished quickly after a broken driveline and a 41st-place finish at Dover eliminated Johnson from the chase.
+Unfortunetly, their hopes of winning a record-tying seventh Cup Series Championship vanished quickly after a broken driveline and a 41st-place finish at Dover eliminated Johnson from the chase.
 Johnson and Knaus would win at Texas during the chase.
-Johnson and Knaus scored 5 wins, 14 top 5's, and 22 top 10's while they finished 10th in the standings.
+Johnson and Knaus scored five wins, 14 top-fives, and 22 top-tens while they finished tenth in the standings.